leap71/leap71.github.io/coding-for-engineers/11-computational-fixture-maker-3.md

 And it's always like that.
 You put down the lines, only to discover a while later, that there is a more elegant way to express your logic.
 You make the changes. — And then you rewrite it again, when you gain more insights a week, a month, or a year later.

 This is part of the journey, and this so-called *refactoring* will occupy quite a bit of your time.
 It's important to spend the effort.
-When you discover things in your code, that don't make sense anymore, go ahead and refactor.
+When you discover things in your code, that don't make sense anymore — go ahead and refactor.
 Refactoring is part of the job.
 Old code is never sacrosanct, in fact you should keept it alive by rewriting it.

 Many decades-old code bases have, what is called "technological debt".
 Someone should have rewritten and rethought it long ago — but nobody ever found the time.
 So it's just left there to rot, workarounds are built around this stale code, and monsters are lurking in the dark.
 Technological debt is why progress in established applications grinds to a halt — and why nobody will ever fix the positioning of images in Microsoft Word.